 Unlike before, this time I wouldn’t be returning to the U.S. after just a few short weeks – destined to re-take a pricey refresher course every time I wanted to dive again.
 And reportedly some of the best scenery in the Philippines is underwater.
 As luck would have it, my couchsurfing host is a diver, and his friend is an instructor.
 I met the instructor at the fight on Sunday, did my pool session on Monday, and arranged to spend the weekend diving with Japs (CS host), Albert (instructor) and a group of their friends.

 We headed out to Albert’s resort – Vistamar- in Anilao nice and early.
 We jumped in the water almost immediately, and I practiced descending, steady breathing, buoyancy control, and clearing the pressure from my ears (like what you experience on an airplane, but can be really intense if you don’t clear often).
 After ascending and killing time on the surface (nitrogen builds up in your blood when breathing compressed air out of a SCUBA tank and needs time to clear so you don’t get sick), I was excited for my skills test dive!

 Let me tell you, folks – an eardrum can only take so much.
-The noise and screaming pain that followed left me little doubt that I had just blasted a hole right through my eardrum.
+The noise and screaming pain that followed left little doubt that I had just blasted a hole right through my eardrum.
 Oops.
 The pain subsided and I forced myself to finish the dive calmly so as not to run short on air.
-At the surface, I hoped my sudden lack of hearing was due to water in my ear canal.
-Albert told me the story of the only student before me to have popped his eardrum – blood on the pillow, etc. Albert can be cheeky, so as we sat side by side chatting about the dive, I thought he was joking when he suddenly said, “Oh my god!” and fixated on my ear.
-I touched my ear, and my fingers came away blood stained.
-A few hours of vertigo folllowed, and by 2 p.m. the next day I had been to two ear, nose, and throat specialists.
+At the surface, I entertained some wishful thinking.
+I chose to hope my sudden lack of hearing was due to water in my ear canal.
+As we walked onto shore, Albert told me about the only person in his entire dive world who’d popped an eardrum.
+He said the guy woke up to blood on his pillow that night.

 Upon entering his office, the first oddity was that I was seated facing another patient in front of the doctor’s desk.
 I listened to the other patient’s intake while examining the nearly floor to ceiling shelves festooned with the good doctor’s alcohol collection.
-I estimate he has over 80 bottle of alcohol, all at least 750ml or more.
+I estimate he has over 80 bottles of booze.
 Once patient A was excused, it was my turn!
 Again, I had an ear examining device stuffed in my now infection-prone ear without any of the hygienic measures that are taken in the States.
 For good measure, the doc even stuck an instrument up my nose (also not cleaned since the last, possibly ill, person) before I was excused.

 At the end of the day, I had two sets of ear drops, a directive to take a decongestant, a five day course of oral antibiotics, and an invite to recoup back in Manila at Japs’ apartment (can you believe how incredibly generous this guy is?).
-Head back to Manila we did, where I crashed for 19 hours straight and started on the road to recovery! ♣
+Head back to Manila we did, where I crashed for 19 hours straight and started on the road to recovery!